jena-boehm/lab-11-pokemon-catcher/README.md

     - 3 radio buttons with image tags
         - the same name for each
         - wrap in label tag
-        - values
     - button to catch pokemon
-    - button to clear and initialize state
     - span to display results
-    - span to display total

 ON RESULTS PAGE:
     - div with all pokemon